TheLeopard65

 Stopped: Thu Nov 6 19:10:33 2025

-• The tester then tried to use the evil-winrm utility but the NTLM authentication was disabled.
+• I then tried to use the Evil-WinRM utility but the NTLM authentication was disabled.

-• The tester then got Kerberos ticket for svc_winrm user using getTGT script from impacket.
+• I then got Kerberos ticket for svc_winrm user using getTGT script from impacket.

 ┌──(kali@kali)-[~/HTB/Voleur]